 Cognitive effects of brain injury

 You can find out more about the cognitive effects of a brain injury below.
-Our Psychological effects of brain injury and Memory problems after brain injury booklets provides more detail, and the Headway helpline will be happy to talk through any specific questions you may have.
+Our Psychological effects of brain injury (PDF) and Managing anger after brain injury (PDF) booklets provide more detail, and the Headway helpline is here to talk through any specific questions you may have.

 Problems with memory, particularly short-term and ‘working memory’, are common after brain injury.
 Some people may be unable to remember faces or names, or what they have read or what has been said to them.
 New learning may be affected, while previously learned skills may still be intact (e.g. multiplication tables learned at school).
 The damaged brain is now unable to organise and remember new material.